MvKorveen/Airbnb_project_Udacity/README.md

 - additional controll variables should be added to try to increase the explanatory power of the model
 - It is likelly that the assumptions made about an item not being available equals it being booked.
 Other datasets should be explored to do this.
     - Historical data would be preferable.
 Can we see which items where ACTUALLY on the market, but not booked at all?
+- Do a word analysis on descriptions.
+What words are associated with a higher demand?